Model-driven software engineering methodology in the framework approach

 Keywords:

-Model-Based Software Engineering (MBSE) methodology, MBSE Conceptual Framework, SpIS extension methodology
+Model-Driven Software Engineering (MDSE) methodology, MDSE Conceptual Framework, SpIS extension methodics

 Abstract

-Three of the four mentioned articles make significant use of special knowledge about MSF and about modern information technologies (IT) of Microsoft.
-To reduce dependence on this knowledge, in this article we used “neutral” knowledge about software (SW) development methodologies.
+Three of the four mentioned articles use significantly the special knowledge about MSF and about modern information technologies (IT) of Microsoft.
+To reduce dependence on this knowledge, in this article we used “neutral” knowledge about software development methodologies.
 For this purpose, the so-called Model-Based Software Engineering (MBSE) is considered through the “framework prism”.
-The latter is Model-Based System Engineering (MBSE) and, more generally, Model-Based Engineering (MBE).
-Their understanding is necessary to create our own methodology, which is called the Pattern-Based Spatial Engineering (PBSE) methodology.
-PBSE will include the methodics of extending the SpIS, which were mentioned in our works earlier.
+The latter is Model-Based System Engineering (MBSysE) and, more generally, Model-Based Engineering (MBE).
+Their understanding is necessary to create our own methodology, which is called the Pattern-Based Spatial Engineering (PBSpE) methodology.
+PBSpE will include the methodics of extending the SpIS, which were mentioned in our works earlier.
 Moreover, these methodics have already been used by us in practice, sometimes without association with any methodology.
 It should be noted that our SpIS extension methodics are applied to constructions that are already structured as a result of using the so-called Atlas Solution Framework AtlasSF.

 Received: 09.12.2025;